-Your writing assignment about your books is due on August 22 and can be found on the Google Classroom.
+Your writing assignment is due on August 21 and can be found on the Google Classroom.

 English 12: Literary Labyrinths

 "We all live in a kind of continuous dream,' I told him.
 When we wake, it is because something, some event, some pinprick even, disturbs the edges of what we've taken as reality."